mtov/engsoftmoderna/en/chapter2.md

 We will now discuss the concept of **WIP Limits** (short for *Work in Progress*).
-Project management methods typically strive to maintain a sustainable work rate.
-To achieve this, two scenarios are to be avoided:
+Project management methods typically strive to maintain a sustainable work flow.
+To achieve this, two scenarios need to be avoided:

-1. The team having no tasks to do and consequently staying idle most of the time.
+1. Teams having no tasks to work on and consequently staying idle most of the time.
-2. The team being overwhelmed with an excess of tasks, negatively affecting the quality of the software produced.
+2. Teams being overwhelmed with an excess of tasks, thus negatively affecting the quality of the software produced.

 In order to circumvent the second scenario, Kanban proposes setting